frederic-perez/AmE-dictionary/dictionary.md

 __vocal__ :two: _Critics often are the most vocal._
 __volition__
 __volley__  _A volley of invective._
-__voucher__
-__voucher__ :three: A small printed piece of paper that entitles the holder to a discount, or that may be exchanged for goods or services. _Syn_ coupon, token, ticket _The administration has focused its efforts with more housing vouchers._
+__voucher__ :four: A small printed piece of paper that entitles the holder to a discount, or that may be exchanged for goods or services. _Syn_ coupon, token, ticket _The administration has focused its efforts with more housing vouchers._
 __vouchsafed__
 __wad up__ _v_
 __wad__ _Wads of cash._